Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 Why Document Your Job Search

 Do I really need to keep track of all the applications I send?
 Am I not doing enough work already by tailoring my resume and writing engaging cover letters?

 - Which companies post the jobs I'm interested in?

-- Does applying within the first week a job was posted improve my chances of getting an interview?
+- Does applying within the first week a job was posted to improve my chances of getting an interview?

 - Will getting a certain certification/skill get me the job I want?